hyunstory/hyunstory/README.md

  - Social community application has been developed recently, will be released at the end of Jan 2021.

- - Participated Sejong University CVPR Vision AI Lab as a Bachelor researcher.
+ - Participated in Sejong University CVPR Vision AI Lab as a Bachelor researcher.
 Jan 2020 ~ July 2020 - Predicting sewer cracks, tunnel cracks using by vision AI (Seoul city sewer projects)

  - Blockchain(public, private) - using ethereum, corda.